microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 ## WindowSizeChangedEventArgs class
 Namespace: Microsoft.UI.Xaml

-> Spec note: this is a new Xaml version of the existing Windows.UI.Core.[WindowSizeChangedEventArgs](https://docs.microsoft.com/uwp/api/Windows.UI.Core.WindowSizeChangedEventArgs).
+> Spec note: this is a new XAML version of the existing Windows.UI.Core.[WindowSizeChangedEventArgs](https://docs.microsoft.com/uwp/api/Windows.UI.Core.WindowSizeChangedEventArgs).

 Contains the argument returned by a window size change event.